nodejs/node-addon-api/README.md

 stability in general, and the Node-API ABI stability guarantee in particular.

 As new APIs are added to Node-API, node-addon-api must be updated to provide wrappers for those new APIs.
-For this reason node-addon-api provides methods that allow callers to obtain the underlying Node-API handles so direct calls to Node-API and the use of the objects/methods provided by node-addon-api can be used together.
+For this reason, node-addon-api provides methods that allow callers to obtain the underlying Node-API handles so direct calls to Node-API and the use of the objects/methods provided by node-addon-api can be used together.
 For example, in order to be able